 The Promise and Reality of Ultra-Short Muscle-Building Workouts

 The truth is nuanced.
 Can you build some muscle with five-minute daily workouts?
 Yes, especially if you are a beginner or have been sedentary.
 Will those five minutes produce the same muscle growth as dedicated 45-60 minute strength training sessions?
 No, they will not.
-The ACSM’s 2011 position stand on exercise quantity and quality acknowledges a dose-response relationship between training volume and hypertrophy, but also recognizes that even single-set protocols produce meaningful strength gains in novice lifters.
+The ACSM’s 2011 position stand on exercise quantity and quality (Garber et al., PMID 21694556) acknowledges a dose-response relationship between training volume and hypertrophy, but also recognizes that even single-set protocols produce meaningful strength gains in novice lifters.
 Understanding what is actually possible helps you maximize the benefits of brief workouts while maintaining realistic expectations.

 How Muscle Growth Actually Works